ImperialCollegeLondon/ReCoDE-penalised-reg/docs/chapter-2.md

 ```{r}
 cbind(beta,fit.cv$glmnet.fit$beta[,19])
 ```
 and we find the lasso does very well.
 It correctly picks out the first five variables as those with a signal and correctly sets the rest to zero.
+In Chapter 3, where we apply these methods to real data, we will instead pick $\lambda$ to be the value that minimises the error on a test data set.

 We can now use these fitted coefficients to predict y.
 To fairly test the accuracy of the model, we first need to generate some new data (that uses the same $\beta$ signal)
 ```{r}
 set.seed(3)